 A good e-Commerce agency helps you turn that broad idea into a more specific opportunity.
-You need it to be specific to help you validate it.
+It has to be specific for you to validate it.

 Validate the opportunity - market research

-To do that, first you need to understand what your customers want from online shopping.
+To do that, first you must work out what your customers want from online shopping.

 A good e-Commerce agency will help you with the research brief.
 And you should definitely involve them in analysing the results.